derivative-art/invest_in_futility/_posts/2023-09-05-eye-strain-conscious-monitor-stand.md

 1. Acquired a monitor stand
 1. Acquired an HC-SR04 "ping" sensor.
-    1. ESP32-12e does not have 5v ( Connected an Arduino to parasite its 5V
+    1. ESP32-12e does not have 5v - click to see the hack <details>
-        1. This means we will need to hack the PSU to get 5V for the final project. <details> <summary>click to see image</summary>
             <a href="images/esp32-hc-and-arduino.jpg" >
             <img src="images/esp32-hc-and-arduino.jpg"  width="30%"  width="30%">
             </a> </details>
+        1. This means we will need to hack the PSU to get 5V for the final project.
 1. Created created the `measure_distance` function
 1. Created the `too close` conditional
 1. Created `is_vibrating` conditional ( then removed it )